ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/ActiveBody.md

 ## Usage

 Place under `Body = ActiveBody ModuleTag_XX` inside `Object` entries.
 In GMX, ActiveBody can also be added to `ObjectExtend` entries.
-See Template for correct syntax.
+See [Template](#template) for correct syntax.

 **Placement**:
-- **Retail**: ActiveBody can only be added to `Object` entries (ObjectExtend does not exist in Retail).
+- **Retail**: ActiveBody can only be added to `Object` entries .
 - **GMX**: ActiveBody can be added to both `Object` and `ObjectExtend` entries.

 Only one body module (ActiveBody, InactiveBody, StructureBody, etc.) can exist per object.
 If multiple body modules are added to the same object, the game will crash with a "Duplicate bodies" assertion error during object creation.
 This restriction applies regardless of `ModuleTag` names - the object can only have one body module total.

 **Limitations**:
-- ActiveBody automatically manages damage states ([BodyDamageType Values](#bodydamagetype-values) such as PRISTINE, DAMAGED, REALLYDAMAGED, RUBBLE) based on health percentage thresholds defined in game data.
+- ActiveBody automatically manages damage states ([BodyDamageType Values](#bodydamagetype-values)) based on health percentage thresholds defined in [GameData](../GameData.md).
 Damage states affect visual appearance and particle systems.
-- If [InitialHealth](#initialhealth) exceeds [MaxHealth](#maxhealth), the current health will be clamped to [MaxHealth](#maxhealth) when the first health change occurs.
+- If [InitialHealth](#initialhealth) exceeds [MaxHealth](#maxhealth), the health will be clamped to [MaxHealth](#maxhealth) during health operations.
 Health cannot go below `0.0` or above [MaxHealth](#maxhealth).
 - [SubdualDamageCap](#subdualdamagecap) can disable objects without destroying them when subdual damage equals or exceeds [MaxHealth](#maxhealth).
 Subdual damage properties are exclusive to Generals Zero Hour (Retail Zero Hour 1.04) and GMX (both Generals and Zero Hour).
 - [JammingDamageCap](#jammingdamagecap) can jam electronic systems and components when jamming damage equals or exceeds [MaxHealth](#maxhealth).
 Jamming damage properties are GMX Zero Hour only.
+At least one of `CanBeJammedByDirectJammers` or `CanBeJammedByAreaJammers` must be enabled for jamming to function.
-- Objects automatically heal subdual and jamming damage over time if [SubdualDamageHealRate](#subdualdamagehealrate), [SubdualDamageHealAmount](#subdualdamagehealamount), [JammingDamageHealRate](#jammingdamagehealrate), and [JammingDamageHealAmount](#jammingdamagehealamount) are set.
+- Objects automatically heal subdual and jamming damage over time if healing properties are set.
 The healing is handled by helper systems that run at the specified intervals.
 - Components can be added to ActiveBody for detailed damage modeling (GMX Zero Hour only).
 See [Component documentation](ObjectComponents/Component.md) for component-specific limitations and requirements.

-- **Conditions**:
+**Conditions**:
 - Objects with ActiveBody can be targeted by weapons (see [Weapon documentation](../Weapon.md)) and affected by damage types.
-Health is reduced when weapons deal damage, and damage states are updated based on health percentage.
+Health is reduced when weapons deal damage, and damage states are updated based on health percentage thresholds (see [BodyDamageType Values](#bodydamagetype-values) for percentage ranges).
-- Veterancy levels can modify maximum health and healing rates through upgrade systems.
+- Veterancy levels can modify maximum health and healing rates through the veterancy bonus system (see [GameData](../GameData.md) for veterancy health bonuses).
-- ActiveBody integrates with armor systems (see [Armor documentation](../Armor.md)) and damage effects.
-Armor modifies incoming damage before it is applied to health.
-- Damage states are calculated based on global thresholds defined in game data and affect visual appearance and particle systems.
 - Components can be added to ActiveBody for detailed damage modeling (GMX Zero Hour only).
 Components interact with weapons, locomotor (see [Locomotor](../Locomotor.md)), healing systems, GUI commands, prerequisites, and behaviors.
 See [Component documentation](ObjectComponents/Component.md) for component-specific conditions and interactions.
 - **ObjectExtend (GMX only)**: When ActiveBody is added to an `ObjectExtend` entry with the same `ModuleTag` name as the base object, the base object's ActiveBody module is automatically replaced.
 ObjectExtend automatically clears modules with matching `ModuleTag` names when adding new modules.
 - **ObjectReskin (both Retail and GMX)**: ObjectReskin uses the same module system as Object.
 Adding ActiveBody to an ObjectReskin entry with the same `ModuleTag` name as the base object will cause a duplicate module tag error, as ObjectReskin does not support automatic module replacement like ObjectExtend.

 **Dependencies**:
 - Requires proper armor and damage type definitions to function correctly.
 ActiveBody relies on armor systems to modify incoming damage before it is applied to health.
+- Objects with ActiveBody can be healed by [AutoHealBehavior](../ObjectBehaviorsModules/AutoHealBehavior.md).
+AutoHealBehavior heals main health and, when [ComponentHealingAmount](../ObjectBehaviorsModules/AutoHealBehavior.md#componenthealingamount) is set (GMX Zero Hour only), can also heal components.
+Component healing respects each component's [HealingType](ObjectComponents/Component.md#healingtype) setting.

 ## Template